haydensprinkle/100DaysOfCode/README.md

     -Unfortunately another slow day, first shift back at work after quarantining for a couple weeks -Only really had time to work through some freeCodeCamp, planning to hard charge on some projects this weekend

+Day 8 (01/08/2021)

+    -Spent time reading through the React docs and messing around with JSX in CodePens -Did considerable research on JavaScript vs. TypeScript -Started a new small project that will allow a user to sign in to a Twitter account and post a simple text Tweet -Learned about communicating with Twitter's API to achieve desired functionality